protontypes/open-sustainable-technology/README.md

 - [ciceroscm](https://github.com/ciceroOslo/ciceroscm) - Python version of the CICERO-SCM simple climate model/emulator.
 - [ChaosBench](https://github.com/leap-stc/ChaosBench) - A benchmark project to improve and extend the predictability range of deep weather emulators to the subseasonal-to-seasonal (S2S) scale.
 - [CIMS](https://github.com/EMRG-SFU/cims/) - The Python implementation of the CIMS economic climate model.
+- [sunpy](https://github.com/sunpy/sunpy) -  A Python software package that provides fundamental tools for accessing, loading and interacting with solar physics data in Python.

 ### Climate Data Standards